bitboss-ca/freebsd-gce-tools/README.md

       -k Path to public key for new user.
 Will be added to authorized_keys so you can log in.
 Required.
       -K Path to private key.
 Implies install public and private keys for new user.
       -p Password for new user.
 Default: passw0rd.
+      -P Packages to install, in a space-separated string (you will need to use quotes).
       -r Release of FreeBSD to use.
 Default: 10.2-RELEASE -s Image size.
 Specify units as G or M.  Default: 2G.
       -w Swap size.
 Specify in same units as Image size.
 Added to image size.
 Default none.